 😕 Bismuth Oxychloride (CI 77163) provides beautiful shimmer effects and is contained in many products, including natural cosmetics.
 Some sources warn that it can cause irritation.
 So be careful if you have sensitive or irritated skin.

-🧐 Look carefully at liquid mineral make-up and mousse!
+🧐 Take a close look at liquid mineral makeup and mousse!
 In natural cosmetics, oils and waxes are added to the mineral powder for this purpose.
-However, conventional products contain silicone, nylon and many other synthetic products.
+However, conventional products contain silicone, nylon and many other synthetic materials.

 Loose mineral foundation gives a wonderfully velvety finish.
 The powdery texture may seem unusual at first.
 In principle, however, the same applies as with liquid make-up: 1. prepare the skin well and 2. work it in carefully.
 Dusting it on is not enough.
 A primer isn't a setting powder.

-Our FIVE facial serum forms the ideal make-up basis together with the matching facial oil .
+The ideal make-up basis is our FIVE facial serum together with the appropriate facial oil .
 The squalane it contains makes the skin velvety soft and smooth.
-Let the care absorb well before applying.
+Allow the care to absorb well before applying.

 The right shade

 The powder should match your natural skin tone as closely as possible in terms of brightness and warmth.
 Test this in natural daylight.

 ☝️ Practical : some manufacturers offer starter sets or trial sizes, for example Lily Lolo (unpaid advertising).

 A good brush

 The brush is crucial with loose mineral makeup.
 It should be dense and extensive.
 So-called buffer brushes or kabukis are ideal.